johannesridho/johannesridho.github.io/content/posts/029--ceki/index.md

 top 10 at Bank Rakyat Indonesia Hackathon 2016, and top 10 at Jenius Hackathon.

-Technologies: Node JS with Sails, React JS, Kotlin
+Technologies: Web, Android, Node.js with Sails, React, Kotlin